 - In the airports there are Currency Exchange Offices (CADECAS) open 24 hours, we suggest when you arrive in Cuba, change your money to CUC before leaving the airport.

-- Always change in CADECA (official exchange houses) or in Banks, avoid changing with unauthorised persons for these purposes.
+- Always change in CADECA (official exchange houses) or Banks, avoid changing with unauthorised persons for these purposes.

-- In Cuba you can change the following currencies: Canadian dollar, British pound, Mexican peso, Swiss franc, Euro, Danish crown, Norwegian crown, Swedish crown, Japanese yen, Cuban peso and US dollar.
+- In Cuba, you can change the following currencies: Canadian dollar, British pound, Mexican peso, Swiss franc, Euro, Danish crown, Norwegian crown, Swedish crown, Japanese yen, Cuban peso and US dollar.

 - CUCs are not valid or changeable outside of Cuban territory.
-When you leave the country you can change your surplus money to euros, Sterling or dollars again.
+When you leave the country, you can change your surplus money to euros, sterling or dollars again.
 If it is in dollars, the 10% tax does not apply – There is no fee for departure from the airport for our customers.

-- Travel Checks are not changed.
+- Traveller Checks are not changed.